We look ahead

 Note: With reed contacts, an especially short hysteresis can be achieved if the polarisation axis is normal to the longitudinal switch axis and the movement direction of the magnet for opening the contact is towards the middle of the switch (overlapping of the contact blades).

 Magnet actuation with reed contacts and differently polarised magnets.

 When passing over the switch in the lengthwise direction, two or even three switching points are possible.
 If the magnet passes completely over the switch, the switch should be actuated from the front or the movement direction should be transverse to the lengthwise axis of the switch.

-With an arrangement as shown in figure 1, rotating magnets can be used to realise a simple rotary pulse generator (two pulses per/rotation).
+With an arrangement as shown in figure 1, rotating magnets can be used to achieve a simple rotary pulse generator (two pulses per/rotation).

-Figure 5 shows magnet-polarity-dependent control.
-Direction of movement has no influence.
+Figure 5: shows magnet-polarity-dependent control.
+The direction of movement has no influence.

 Figure 6: switch actuation is dependent on the direction of movement.
 Shown in the example is a movable carrier that carries the adjustably arranged magnets.
 It is moved back and forth between two (adjustable) end points.